 So how do you stay or become a curious explorer?
-Let me suggest 5 ideas.
+Let me suggest five ideas.

 I believe that optimism is essential for doing anything hard, like taking quality risks.
-That doesn't mean that you're blind or unrealistic—it means that you keep focused on eliminating your risks, modifying your strategy until it is a strategy about which you can be genuinely optimistic.
+That doesn't mean that you're blind or unrealistic—it means that you keep focused on eliminating your risks and modifying your strategy until it is a strategy about which you can be genuinely optimistic.

 I started Awardco in 2011, and I didn’t go full-time until 2015.
 The risk was too significant, so for years, I worked on Awardco but I had another job to help pay the bills (so I had a clear mind).
-In 2015 I removed enough of my roadblocks, where I felt genuinely optimistic about taking a quality chance.
+In 2015, I removed enough of my roadblocks to where I felt genuinely optimistic about taking a quality chance.